 Lovebird Courtship and Mating: What We Learned

-Sometimes, lovebirds don't end up as mates even though they are bound to be "in love" some time or other.
+Sometimes, lovebirds don't end up as mates even though they are bound to be "in love" at some time or another.
 I am lucky as my birds ended up as mates, even when there wasn't any scope of friendship between them.

 - Courtship in Lovebirds